Policies

 Repeating a Course

-When a student retakes a course in which a passing grade has been received, both enrollments will show on the transcript.
+When a student retakes a course, both enrollments will show on the transcript.
 If the second grade is equivalent to or better than the first grade, the first grade will be administratively changed to R to indicate the re-enrollment.
-If the second grade is lower, both grades will stand.
-Credit toward the degree will be allowed for only one enrollment.
+If the second grade is lower, both grades will remain on the transcript, with degree credit for only one of the enrollments.
 This policy only applies to courses taken at Washington University.

 Independent Study

 Opportunities for independent study are available to undergraduate students.
 Registration in an independent study requires the student to submit a written proposal and obtain the approval of the sponsoring faculty, advisor, and program chair.
-An independent study proposal sheet approved by a faculty sponsor must be submitted to the director of architecture at the time of registration.
 Approved proposals must be submitted to the Sam Fox School Registrar's Office by the semester course add deadline.
 Proposals received after the deadline will not be considered.

 Study Abroad